bteixeira/nodeshell/README.md

 What else does it do?
 ---------------------
 If a file named `.nsh.js` exists in your home directory, it will be executed on startup.
 If a file with the same name exists in the local directory, it will be executed after that.

-To change the text used as prompt, change the value of the `prompt` global variable inside your shell.
-If it is a function, it will be executed (synchronously -- be careful!) every time the prompt has to be shown, and its return value used for the prompt.
-If you assign any other truthy value, that value will be converted to a string and used as the prompt.
-If you assign a falsy value to `prompt`, then it is restored to the default prompt.
+To change the text used as prompt, call `NSH.lineReader.setPrompt()`.
+If the argument you pass is a function, it will be executed (synchronously -- be careful with loops!) every time the prompt has to be shown, and its return value used for the prompt.
+If you assign any other value, that value will be converted to a string and used as the prompt.

 A sample `.nsh.js` file is included which sets up a prompt with a little more information than the default.

+Other features common in shells are also already implemented, like expanding `~` to you home directory and command history (with up and down keys).

 Current Issues
 --------------